jerryhgladinet/docs/admin/source/chapter03.rst

 **4.2 Importing File Shares**
 **************************

 To give your Tenants access to files in your local area network or from remote locations, click the Import Network Share icon **(6)**.
-This will take you the Import File Share screen.
+This will take you to the Import File Share screen.

 .. figure:: _static/image_s4_2_4.png
     :align: center